edpe/CV/README.md

 ### Experience <a name= "experience"></a>
 I have a fairly extensive amount of work experience covering a lot of areas and skills, here is some of it:

-Access to Music Norwich (February 2014 - July 2017)
+Access to Music FE College Norwich (February 2014 - July 2017)
-Technical Manager
+Resources Manager

-Atom Live/Access to Music (January 2012 - February 2014)
+Atom Live/Access to Music FE College  (January 2012 - February 2014)
 National Events Co-ordinator

 Aldeburgh Music (February 2012 - August 2012)